zeus-fyi/zeus/README.md

 ### Beacon API ###

-Bearer tokens are able to access our common beacon API at eth.zeus.fyi, which supports both consensus client & exec client requests.
+Users with bearer tokens are able to access our common beacon API at eth.zeus.fyi, which supports both consensus client & exec client requests.

 ### Snapshot Downloads ###